hahaland/note/note/js/Typescript源码.md

     return isWhiteSpaceSingleLine(ch) || isLineBreak(ch);
 }

-/** Does not include line breaks.
-For that, see isWhiteSpaceLike. */ export function isWhiteSpaceSingleLine(ch: number): boolean {
+export function isWhiteSpaceSingleLine(ch: number): boolean {

-    // Note: nextLine is in the Zs space, and should be considered to be a whitespace.
-    // It is explicitly not a line-break as it isn't in the exact set specified by EcmaScript. return ch === CharacterCodes.space ||
+    return ch === CharacterCodes.space ||
         ch === CharacterCodes.tab ||
         ch === CharacterCodes.verticalTab ||